cgfrost/moolater/README.md

 The `run.sh` script can be used to create a development instance of Firefox with the Skipjaq Recorda installed.
 This does not depend on it having been built, it will use the src files as is.

 To do this the run configuration in IntelliJ will need this env variable.
+The `USER` home directory and Node `VERSION` will need to be set.

 ```
-PATH=/home/......./.nvm/versions/node/v8.9.3/bin:/usr/bin
+PATH=/home/USER/.nvm/versions/node/VERSION/bin:/usr/bin
 ```

 The work directory should be set to the project root.